h2oai/driverlessai-recipes/air-gapped_installations/README.md

 6. Once the script has been executed successfully, custom recipes and Python dependencies will be installed in the `dai-VERSION/<data_directory>/<user>/contrib` directory,  where `<data_directory>` is `tmp` by default.

 7. Zip the `dai-VERSION/tmp/contrib` directory and move it to the air-gapped machine.
-Unzip it into the DAI `tmp` directory:
+Unzip it into the Driverless AI `tmp` directory:
     ```
     cd dai-VERSION/`<data_directory>`/
     zip -r user_contrib.zip `<user>`/contrib